Petra H.

 Yes.

 During the time that you worked in the clothing industry, what were other injustices that you had to confront during your experience?
-What were other things that you have experienced, like salary or language barriers?
+What other things have you experienced, such as salary or language barriers?

 Well, the pay was very low.
-When I started, they paid me $170.
-And because I had enrolled in school to study English, I took care of children before starting there.
+When I started, [the company] paid me $170.
+Because I had enrolled in school to study English, I babysat children before going there.
 One of my daughter’s cousins invited me to start working in the factory because there was a lot of work.
 So I stopped taking care of kids and began working there.
-I told the boss that I wanted to leave at 5:30 p.m. because I was in school.
-She said, "If you leave early, then you have to start at 8 a.m. and leave at 5:30 p.m. and you will only get paid $150 because it is 30 minutes before clocking out."
+I told the boss that I wanted to leave at 5:30 p.m. because I had school.
+She said, ‘If you leave early, then you have to start at 8 a.m. and leave at 5:30 p.m., and you will only get paid $150 because it is 30 minutes before clocking out.’
 I stopped going to school so they would not take away more money.

 Did you start going to school for English because of work or for other reasons?

 I took care of children before I began working as a seamstress.
-I took care of children and took care of my kids.
-I told myself I am wasting time — the kids will go to school, and I pick them up in the afternoon.
-So I took the opportunity to go to school after I dropped the kids off at school.
-But when they offered me a job as a seamstress, I could no longer go to school.
+I took care of others’ children and my own kids.
+I told myself I was wasting time — the kids will go to school, and I will pick them up in the afternoon.
+So I took the opportunity to go to school after dropping off the kids.
+However, when they offered me a job as a seamstress, I had to drop out of school.
 I dedicated myself to working there.
 I ended at 6 p.m., so when could I go to school?
 It was already too late.

 Was your place of work far from home?

-Well, it is in downtown [Los Angeles].
-Yes.
+Well, it is in downtown [Los Angeles], so yes.

 Did you have to travel by bus?

 On the bus, yes.
-There were some years when there was no bus.
-I had to walk because I didn’t know what was happening with the buses.
-I walked to work and it took around half an hour to walk.
-I had to walk because there was no bus.
+There were some years when no buses were available.
+I had to walk because I didn’t know what was happening with the [bus transportation system].
+I walked to work, which took around half an hour.
+I just had to walk because there were no buses.

 What time did you start work?

-At 8:00 a.m.
-[Since] it took 30 minutes to walk, I had to leave early.
-Sometimes there were inspections at work while I was eating breakfast downstairs.
-The managers would grab my things and tell me, “Go home because today there will not be work until tomorrow.”
+At 8:00 a.m., and since it took 30 minutes to walk, I had to leave early.
+Sometimes, there were inspections at work while I was eating breakfast downstairs.
+The managers would grab my things and tell me, ‘Go home because today there will not be work until tomorrow.’
 But I did not know why.

-But it was because they did not want the inspectors to interview me.
-Because they did not pay me enough, they did not want them to talk to me.
-They would send me home.
-Then they would say it was immigration.
-My bosses would say things like that.
-That’s what they would say, to me more so because they paid me the least.
+However, it was because they did not want the inspectors to interview me.
+They didn’t pay me enough, so they didn’t want me to talk to them.
+They would just send me home and say it was immigration.
+My bosses were the ones who would say things like that.
+That’s what they would tell me, more so because they paid me the least.
 They always kicked me out.

-And they didn’t pay you for that day?
+And they didn’t pay you for those days?

-No, if I didn’t work that day, then I was not paid.
+Right.
+If I didn’t work that day, I was not paid.

 Did this happen regularly or once in a while?

-Once in a while — whenever there was an inspection.
-There was one time when they sent me home, and I didn’t know why.
-I still came back [to work] and my manager told me, “It’s better to hide or things could go wrong.”
+Once in a while.
+Whenever there was an inspection.
+One time, my bosses sent me home, and I didn’t know why.
+I still came back [to work] and my manager told me, ‘It’s better to hide or things could go wrong.’
 So I hid in there and waited until the immigration authorities left.

-No, because [the managers] would send me home.
-Later, yes, because when I left that job and I had moved to a different employer, I’m not exactly sure what happened there either, but they [the immigration authorities] came and spoke to me.
-However, I think that because I spoke with the inspection authorities I was laid off.
-Because when I told them how much I was being paid, how many hours I had worked, and everything, they sent me about $2,000.
-Then, my papers came, and I sent them back.
-Sometimes, I think it’s because of this [speaking with inspectors] that I was laid off because of what had happened.
+No, because [my boss] would send me home.
+Later, though, yes.
+When I left that job and moved to a different employer, I’m not exactly sure what happened there either, but [the immigration authorities] came and spoke to me.
+However, I think that because I spoke with the inspection authorities, I was laid off.
+When I told them how much I was making, how many hours I had worked, and everything, they sent me about $2,000.
+Eventually, my papers came, and I sent them back.
+Sometimes, I think it’s because of [speaking with inspectors] that I was laid off.

 Things did change.
 The employers would yell at all the people badly as if they wanted to throw the clothes in their faces.
-There was also one time recently, about three years ago, when I went to work at a new company that was demanding a very large amount of work, and they also yelled at me badly.
+There was also one time recently, about three years ago, when I went to work at a new company that was demanding a tremendous amount of work, and they also shouted at me.

-No, because a lot of my co-workers had experienced the same mistreatment and verbal abuse.
-Sometimes the employers yelled at me, “How could you not learn how to do this when you’ve been working here for so many years?”
+No. A lot of my co-workers had experienced the same mistreatment and verbal abuse.
+Sometimes the employers yelled, ‘How could you not learn how to do this when you’ve been working here for so many years?’
 [My manager] would always tell me that I didn’t have to do it well.
-To leave pieces [clothing] as they are.
-I wouldn't, I would try to do a good job, and that’s why she would yell at me.
-She only cared about the work being done quickly.
+To leave garments as they were.
+I wouldn't.
+I would try to do a good job, and that’s why she would yell at me.
+She only cared that we did the work quickly.

 Did this make you want to leave your workplace?
 What made you decide to stay?

-I wanted to run out when they yelled at me or mistreated me.
-But one bears these things because they need to work, earn money, and pay rent — for survival, one has to grit their teeth and bear the mistreatment that comes their way.
+I wanted to run away whenever they yelled at me or mistreated me.
+But one bears these things because they need to work, earn money, and pay rent.
+For survival, one has to grit their teeth and bear the mistreatment that comes their way.

 I had a stable job.
-I didn’t want to go to the [Garment Worker Center] meetings because I was scared that my employers would find me and I would lose my job.
+I didn’t want to go to [the Garment Worker Center] meetings because I was scared that my employers would find me and I’d lose my job.
 We were scared of losing our jobs because of our involvement there.
-Because of this, a lot of people don’t want to go to meetings.
-But being there one sees that there is help available and that does make a difference for people.
+Due to that, many people don’t want to go to meetings.
+But being there, one sees that there is help available and that does make a difference for people.

 Have you recounted your personal experiences to people who perhaps hold that fear about organizing in the workplace?
 What do you do to encourage such people to get involved?